yowainwright/format-comparison-benchmark/README.md

 ---

-## Projects Code Is Copied From For Convenience
+## Code is copied from these projects for speed 🏎️

 - **[kerns](https://raw.githubusercontent.com/kerns/dummy/master/README.md)**: a dummy toolkit
 - **[jsonplaceholder](https://jsonplaceholder.typicode.com/)** a json placeholder toolkit